-WARSAW, Poland (AP) -- Poland's airline LOT said Thursday it is keeping both its Boeing 787 Dreamliners grounded through October while the U.S. aircraft maker seeks to eliminate a potential safety threat.
+WARSAW, Poland (AP) — Polish airline LOT said Thursday it is keeping its Boeing 787 Dreamliners grounded through October while the U.S. company tries to solve a potential safety threat.
 The late date suggests some airlines are growing skeptical about the plane's chances of resuming flight soon.

-LOT president Sebastian Mikosz said he could not schedule the 787s for summer season flights as long as the cause of the technical problems has not been determined and the U.S. aviation authorities' order to keep them grounded remains in force.
+LOT president Sebastian Mikosz said he could not schedule his airline's two 787s for summer season flights as long as the cause of the technical problems has not been determined and the U.S. aviation authorities' order to keep them grounded remains in force.

-The decision is a blow to Poland's national carrier, which is cutting costs in an effort to survive.
-LOT is Europe's first airline to have Dreamliners, which it hoped would improve its financial results and position.
+The decision is a blow to Poland's national carrier, which is cutting costs and planning mass layoffs in an effort to survive.
+LOT is Europe's first airline to have Dreamliners, which it had hoped would improve its financial results and position.

-One of LOT's Dreamliners remains in Chicago, one in Warsaw.
+One of LOT's Dreamliners remains in Chicago, the other in Warsaw.
 Both are safe to fly, Klucinski said.